L1fescape/ableton-open-last-set/README.md

-# Autoload the most recent Ableton set
+# Ableton Load Recent Set

 Creates a way to launch Ableton with your most recent set automatically loaded.
-This is done by parsing Ableton's `Preferences.cfg` file to get the list of most recent sets (the same list you see in the `File -> Open Recent Set` dropdown).
-Then calls `open` on that file.
+This is done by parsing Ableton's `Preferences.cfg` file to get the list of most recent sets (the same list you see in the `File -> Open Recent Set` dropdown) and then opening that file.

 **Disclaimer**: This is functional but still very much a work in progress